TroyLaPolice/European-Neolithic-Expansion/README.md

 These all take place within a certain distance range specified by parameters above.

-#### First generation of the simulation- building inital population
+#### First generation of the simulation- building initial population
 ```
 1 early()
 {